 Management Board statements

-On behalf of the Management Board, I hope you will enjoy reading our CSR approach and achievements in 2012.
-If you have any comments or suggestions, please let us know via Twitter, @CorioCSR.
+On behalf of the Management Board, I hope you enjoy our CSR report 2013.